For Advisors and Counselors

 The Pre-Health Student Resource Center works with pre-health students (students who are not yet enrolled in a health degree program) to help them prepare for a health professional program, wherever they might be in that process.
 We support students all along their journey to a health career - from exploring health career options, developing an authentic and competitive portfolio of experiences, to preparing their application to a health professional program.

-Explore the links presented here, designed to help you in your work with pre-health and pre-med students.
+The information below is designed to help you in your work with pre-med and other pre-health students.

-- Drop-In Advising: Students can drop into our office in 2-565 Moos Tower between 9 a.m. - 4 p.m., Monday through Friday and speak with Jenna, our PHSRC Student Services Specialist.
-Jenna is able to assist students with many of their questions during those drop in hours.
-If the student has a need for a more personalized appointment, Jenna can help set that up for them.
+- Drop-In Advising*: Typically, students can drop into our office in 2-565 Moos Tower between 9 a.m. - 4 p.m., Monday through Friday and speak with Michael, our PHSRC Student Services Specialist.
+He is able to assist students with many of their questions during those drop in hours.
+If the student has a need for a more personalized appointment, Michael can help set that up for them.
+See note below regarding adjusted services during this time.

 - Appointments with PHSRC Career Counselors: Students can make an appointment to meet 1-on-1 with a career counselor by filling out a Health Program Action Plan, or completing an online workshop (and accompanying work product, e.g. a personal statement draft).